jamespfennell/cdagent/README.md

     and can run any command when a new successful build on mainline completes.

 The repositories to watch and the VM commands to execute are specified using a config file.
-An example of this config file is `example-config.yaml` and the full spec with documentation
+An example of this config file is `config.yml` and the full spec with documentation
     is at `src/config.rs`.

 To run the agent in the repository root, simply run `cargo run -- $PATH_TO_CONFIG_FILE`.

+To persist the state of the agent across runs,
+    including the history of all previous rollouts, pass the `--db=some/file.txt` flag.
+State will be saved in that flag.

 ## Deploying the agent